jykyle/simple_cifar10_nn/README.md

-<b>A simple neural network for multi-class classification on images represented in RGB
+<h2>A simple neural network for multi-class classification on images represented in RGB
-(based on CIFAR-10, also works on other datasets)</b>
+(based on CIFAR-10, also works on other datasets)</h2>

 <p>&nbsp;</p>
 Q. What makes this project different?